Full documentary of the II VENICE INTERNATIONAL PERFORMANCE ART WEEK "Ritual Body – Political Body" 2014

 Ritual has always needed deep emotional involvement, without which it would cease to exist, whether it has a social purpose or that it is strictly personal.
 For this reason, ritual is required an aesthetic component, different in different cultures and at different times.
 The rite must evolve in order not to lose its meaning.

-Combing our hair, shaving in front of the mirror with the tools all well disposed close by the sink, preparing morning coffee for our partner, serving tea to our guests, briefing in the office with our colleagues, meeting our friends in a bar after a hard day of work are all daily rituals in our life, rituals are as well the Eucharist, the daily Muslim Prayers kneeling in direction of Mecca anywhere one is at the scheduled time by the rhythms of the sun, placing pray notes between the stones of the Wailing Wall, the Hindu ablutions, a demonstration on the streets.
+Combing our hair, shaving in front of the mirror with the tools all well disposed close by the sink, preparing morning coffee for our partner, serving tea to our guests, briefing in the office with our colleagues, meeting our friends in a bar after a hard day of work, are all daily rituals in our lives.
+As rituals are the Eucharist, the daily Salah practice bowing and prostrating anywhere one is at the prescribed times by the rhythms of the sun, placing prayer notes in the crevices of the Wailing Wall, the Hindu ablutions, a demonstration on the streets.

 ~ VestAndPage (Verena Stenke & Andrea Pagnes)